muddest/muddest.github.io/_events/2017-08-26-mud-hero-toronto-ultra-10k.md

 Even more of the Muddiest.
 Challenge.
 EVER.

 Are you a Mud Hero veteran looking for the next challenge?
 Want to try something a little tougher, but still jam packed with fun?
-While there won’t be any electric shock or burpees to contend with, Mud Hero Ultra obstacles are more physically demanding.
+While there wonâ€™t be any electric shock or burpees to contend with, Mud Hero Ultra obstacles are more physically demanding.
 The 10K course features 25+ obstacles, and the same 10,000 watt after-party!
 Remember, if the obstacle is too hard, you have the option of doing an easy variation, or skipping it (no burpees required!)